notaz/picodrive/platform/base_readme.txt

 1.51a
   * Fixed a sync problem between main and sub 68k.
 Should fix the hanging problem for some games.
+  * ARM: fixed a crash when CD savestate is loaded just after loading ROM.

 1.51
   * Improved bin_to_cso_mp3 tool, it should no longer complain about